-NetApp offers many cloud services, including the rapid provisioning of virtual desktop with WVD or Remote Applications, including rapid integration with Azure NetApp Files.
+NetApp offers many cloud services, including the rapid provisioning of virtual desktop with WVD or remote applications and rapid integration with Azure NetApp Files.

 Traditionally, it takes weeks to provision and deliver remote desktop services to customers.
-Apart from provisioning, it can be difficult to manage applications, user profiles, shared data, group policy objects to enforce policies.
-Firewall rules can make increase complexity and requires a separate skillset and tools.
+Apart from provisioning, it can be difficult to manage applications, user profiles, shared data, and group policy objects to enforce policies.
+Firewall rules can increase complexity and require a separate skillset and tools.

 With Microsoft Azure Windows Virtual Desktop service, Microsoft takes care of maintenance for Remote Desktop Services components, allowing customers to focus on provisioning workspaces in the cloud.
 Customers must provision and manage the complete stack which requires special skills to manage VDI environments.